-Parking is available to DSOL students.
-First-year students will park in the Walnut Garage at the corner of Locust Street and Summer Place.
+Parking is available to DSOL full and part-time students.
+First-year, second-year, as well as part-time third-year students will park in the Walnut Garage at the corner of Locust Street and Summer Place.
 This lot is less than two blocks from the School of Law.
-Parking is available for returning second-year, third-year, and fourth-year students in the lot at 520 Vine Avenue.
+Parking is available for 2017 graduating students in the lot at 520 Vine Avenue.
 This lot is thirty yards behind the School of Law.
-Both options are \$200.00 per semester.